FerrenaAlexander/ConcatFastqLanes/README.md

 ## Installation
-1. Download, install or clone the file `concatfilenames_script.sh`.
+1. Clone this repo or download/copy the file `concatfilenames_script.sh`.
-2. (may not be necessary since executable permissions shoudl transfer); Make it executable: `chmod chmod +x concatfilenames_script.sh`
+2. You may have to make it executable: `chmod chmod +x concatfilenames_script.sh`

 ## Usage